 This is one of the largest LEED-certified green buildings in the nation; 95 percent of the building's structural steel is recycled material in addition to 26 percent of the concrete.

-According to the Palazzo, the entire hotel was built with sustainability in mind: the artificial turf reduces the need for irrigation; the swimming pools use a solar heating system; and air conditioning systems in guest rooms have sensors to automatically adjust when no one is in the room.
+According to the Palazzo, the entire hotel was built with sustainability in mind: the artificial turf reduces the need for irrigation; the swimming pools use a solar heating system; and air-conditioning systems in guest rooms have sensors to automatically adjust when no one is in the room.
 The hotel claims to save enough energy each year to light a 100 watt lightbulb for 12,100 years.

 Many of the more casual dining restaurants offer a kids' menu.

-Opened in 2011 -- and adding the late-night snack scene in which the Palazzo was sorely lacking -- is I <3 Burgers.
-Open until midnight on the weekends (and 11:00 p.m. on weekdays) this eatery serves up burgers, shakes and even salads.
+The highlights at the Palazzo include the dueling steak houses (Puck’s CUT versus Batali’s Carnevino), the New American offerings of Lagasse’s Table 10, and the Japanese-Peruvian-Brazilian cuisine of Sushisamba.
+Opened in 2011 -- and adding the late-night snack scene in which the Palazzo was sorely lacking -- is I ❤ Burgers.
+Open late, this eatery serves up burgers, shakes and even salads.